 Awards were presented at the ACIA Conference on 24th May 2012.

 Winners of this year's ACIA Awards were presented with their trophies and prizes at the annual ACIA conference held at Coventry University on 7th April 2011.

-Sue Budworth and Gary Williamson (Norfolk Constabulary) for their work on Operation Penguin, an investigation into a prolific distraction burglar who targeted victims across 13 police forces.
+Sue Budworth and Gary Williamson won the award for their work on Operation Penguin, an investigation into a prolific distraction burglar who targeted victims across 13 police forces.
 Gary’s proactive and tenacious research and Sue’s innovative presentation of analysis showed an exceptional level of collaboration, successfully integrating analytical techniques into both the investigative and intelligence functions.
 The offender pleaded guilty and received a sentence of eleven years.

 Awards for Excellence:

 Keith Jackson, Jon Jeffery and George Adamson (South West Regional Intelligence Unit)